How 3-Person Startups Ship Like 30-Person Companies

 A real AI agent is proactive.
 It doesn't wait for prompts.
 It watches for events, takes action, and completes workflows autonomously.

 For example, Opscale's Reviewer agent doesn't wait for someone to say "review this PR."
-It watches your repo, picks up new pull requests automatically, checks for bugs, enforces coding standards, and posts a detailed review — all before your human engineers wake up.
+It watches your repo, picks up new pull requests automatically, checks for bugs, enforces coding standards, and posts a detailed review — all before your human engineers start their day.

-The difference between a chatbot and an agent is the difference between a search engine and an employee.
+The difference between a chatbot and an agent is the difference between a search engine and a teammate.
 One answers questions.
 The other gets work done.

 Mistake 2: Building It Yourself